flutter/website/src/docs/cookbook/gestures/dismissible.md

   runApp(MyApp());
 }

 // MyApp is a StatefulWidget.
-This allows us to update the state of the
+This allows updating the state of the
-// Widget whenever an item is removed. class MyApp extends StatefulWidget {
+// widget when an item is removed. class MyApp extends StatefulWidget {
   MyApp({Key key}) : super(key: key);